BenBalder/EndoDraft/README.md

 If you have questions, feature requests, or feedback, feel free to contact me through the software:

 > **➡️ [Download](#-download)** or [open an issue](https://github.com/BenBalder/EndoDraft/issues) (GitHub account required)

 ---

-## 📜 License
+## 📜 License / Terms of Use
-EndoDraft - Software License Agreement

-Copyright (c) 2026 Bendegúz Juhos
+**EndoDraft - Software License Agreement** Copyright (c) 2026 Bendegúz Juhos

-This software (EndoDraft) is provided free of charge for academic and personal use only.
+- **EndoDraft®** is provided free of charge for academic, educational and personal use only.
 - Redistribution, modification, or commercial use of the software is strictly prohibited without prior written permission from the author.
-- The software is distributed as a compiled executable (.exe), with installer/setup file.
+- The software is distributed as a compiled executable (`.exe`), with installer/setup file.
 No source code is provided.
 - The software collects anonymous usage statistics (e.g., graft type, number of fenestrations, OS version) to support development and research.
 - NO PATIENT DATA, names, or identifiable personal information are transmitted.
 All data processing is strictly anonymous.
 - The software is provided "as is", without warranty of any kind, express or implied.

+> **⚠️ Legal Disclaimer / Medical Device Notice** > EndoDraft® is an **experimental research tool** provided exclusively for use by trained vascular specialists to support their own planning workflow.
+It is **not a certified medical device** (no CE mark, FDA approval, or equivalent) and does not provide medical advice, diagnosis, or treatment.
+It must not be relied upon as a standalone tool for direct clinical decision-making.
+>
+> The clinician remains **solely responsible** for all clinical decisions, medical procedures, and the use of any modified endografts.
+>
+> Use is entirely at your own risk and subject to the full [Terms of Use / Legal Notice](https://www.endodraft.com/legal_notice.html).

-By using this software, you agree to the terms above.
+*By using this software, you agree to the terms above.*

 ---
 © 2026 Bendegúz Juhos - Semmelweis Aortic Center, Department of Interventional Radiology, Heart and Vascular Centre, Semmelweis University, Budapest, Hungary